 I’ll end this post (dangerously) on the group I know the least about but has become increasingly important as government financial support for research has waned: external partnerships.
 External partnerships are companies or other groups that fund research at the academic institution.
 There are often rights or restrictions on any IP generated, ranging from an option (e.g., Pharma X has an automatic option of 6 months on any generated IP) to first right-of-refusal on a license.
 In one extreme case I heard of, the funding stipulated that no IP could be filed on the funded research: an unfortunate situation for the faculty member.

+I’m not sure how most institutions handle external partnerships within the tech transfer office versus creating a separate office to handle them.
 At Yale, the Office of Cooperative Research was involved in helping arrange and execute external partnerships, but the majority of this work occurred through the Office of Sponsored Projects.
 This office had an entire separate set of staff built around structuring and managing these partnerships.
-However, there are many institutions where these are also handled in the TTO, either in a designated team or across the roles above.
+The UNC system also has a separate office for this, known as Industry Partnerships.
+However, some institutions may also handle these partnerships in the TTO, either in a designated team or across the roles above.

 This post started as brain-dump synthesizing some of what I learned as a Blavatnik Fellow at Yale.
 Along the way, it morphed into a full-form breakdown of TTO roles.
 Many thanks to Jamie Testai and Kirsten Leute at Osage University Partners for their content contributions and wise editing feedback.